Skip to main content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Symplectic Elements is Cincinnati Children's new faculty data tracking system.
+Symplectic Elements is Cincinnati Children's publication tracking system.
 This centralized system makes recording and reporting scholarly activities easy in several ways:

 - A single source of truth or one place to go to gather all scholarly activities including publications.

-- Searches online databases including PubMed, Web of Science, CrossRef, Scopus and more.
+- Searches online databases including PubMed, CrossRef, Scopus and more.

 - Calculates h-index and includes other research

 - Shows impact metrics e.g. citation analysis and Altmetrics.

 - Receive email alerts when new scholarly activities are found.